kevinzunigacuellar/astro-layouts/packages/astro-layouts/README.md

 }
 ```

-## Overriding layouts
+### Overriding layouts

-You can override the layout defined in the `astro.config.mjs` file by adding a `layout` property to the frontmatter of your markdown file.
+You can override any layout defined in the `astro.config.mjs` file by adding a `layout` property to the frontmatter of your markdown file.

 ```md
 # pages/blog/b.md